Programme notes and CD notes

-Katy has been writing programme notes for professional recitals for over ten years, and has provided notes for concerts by a wide range of artists, including Angela Hewitt, Colin Carr, Natalie Clein, Stephen Hough and The Prince Consort.
-Her notes are regularly used by the Lakeside Arts Centre, Nottingham and have also featured in recitals at the Wigmore Hall, Royal College of Music, and St George’s, Bristol.
+I have been writing programme notes for professional recitals for twenty years, for both chamber venues and orchestras.
+My notes are used by a range of venues including the Wigmore Hall, Royal Festival Hall, BBC Proms, Salzburg Festival, Boulezsaal Berlin, Ryedale Festival, Edinburgh International Festival, Leeds International Piano Competition and the Lakeside Arts Centre, Nottingham, who first employed me to write notes for them in 2004!
 If you would like to commission notes, please use the Contact Form to get in touch – length and level of detail are always matched to suit venue and audience preferences.
-An example set of notes is available to view here.

 Pre-concert talks and other introductions to music

-In addition to writing notes, there is a huge range of other ways to engage with an audience, and Katy has given talks before and during performances; included straight and semi-staged readings; run Q&A sessions with artists; and also given one-off talks or regular classes to specialist and non-specialist music groups.
-In particular, she has is a tutor at City Lit, and a regular contributor to Music Talks in South Kensington.
-She also offers presentation skills sessions for musicians who want to build confidence in speaking to their audiences!
+In addition to writing notes, I love engaging directly with audiences.
+I’ve given talks before and during performances, included straight and semi-staged readings; I’ve also interviewed performers and composers and run Q&A sessions with artists and audiences.
+And I give one-off talks or regular classes to specialist and non-specialist music groups.
+In particular, I’m a tutor at City Lit and an expert lecturer for Martin Randall Travel.
+I also offer presentation skills sessions for musicians who want to build confidence in speaking to their audiences!
 Do get in touch if you’d like to know more.
 Upcoming talks are listed on the Events page.

 You can find examples of my recent talks and interviews elsewhere on this site: check out Around the Web.